i-doit/knowledge-base/docs/de/i-doit-pro-add-ons/checkmk2/index.md

 **Important notes:**

--   Because of several major changes in i-doit we had to increase minimum versions of i-doit pro and API add-on.
+-   Because of several major changes in i-doit we had to increase minimum versions of i-doit and API add-on.
 -   Please re-run idoitcmk init to update configuration setting pull.attributes.
 -   From now on, you need a valid license for this add-on.
 Download your license file from [https://portal.i-doit.com/](https://portal.i-doit.com/).